Owenll66/Owenll66.github.io/_posts/2019-06-04-javaLambdas.md

     }
 }
 ```
 This code passes a lambda expression to the function "passLambda" which takes an argument of an instance of HelloWorld interface.
-This works same as passing an implementated instance of the interface HelloWorld.
+This works same as passing an implemented instance of the interface HelloWorld.

 ## Method reference